aliznayem/RFM69-Library-AVR/README.md

 # RFM69-Library-AVR #
 Original library is written for arduino by [LowPowerLab](https://github.com/LowPowerLab/RFM69).
 This is C ported version for AVR microcontrollers.

-Tested on ATmega64, ATmega328, ATtiny84.
+Tested on ATmega64, ATmega328, ATtiny84(as receiver).

 </br>